 - Customizable timer length

-Wunderlist is a to-do list application that helps users manage their tasks and projects.
+Microsoft To Do is a to-do list application that helps users manage their tasks and projects.
 It’s simple, straightforward, and easy to use, making it an excellent tool and option for autistic people who want an app that is not too overwhelming.
-Wunderlist allows users to create unlimited lists and add an unlimited number of tasks to each list.
+Microsoft To Do allows users to create unlimited lists and add an unlimited number of tasks to each list.
 Tasks can also be assigned due dates and reminders and shared with others.
 The app also has a handy feature that allows users to add subtasks to each task, making it easy to break down complex projects into smaller, manageable steps.
-And if you need some motivation to stay on track, Wunderlist will even send you notifications when you’re close to completing a task.
+And if you need some motivation to stay on track, they will even send you notifications when you’re close to completing a task.

 - Simple and easy-to-use interface